Menu

 Donors are healthy lactating mothers who are willing to donate milk beyond their own baby’s needs.
 It is because of their generosity that we are able to provide our lifesaving service to the tiniest and most fragile residents of the Mid-Atlantic region.

 We strictly follow the guidelines of HMBANA which include specific policies that ensure the well-being of the donors and their babies, as well as the donor milk.
-HMBANA prohibits donor compensation of any type due ethical and safety considerations.
+HMBANA prohibits donor compensation of any type due to ethical and safety considerations.

 Donors go through a thorough four-part screening process that includes:

-4. Bloodwork: If no reasons for exclusion are found in steps 1-3, the potential donor goes through blood screening which includes HIV, HTLV, Syphilis, and Hepatitis.
-Currently, the milk bank contracts with Quest Diagnostics and CORE to ensure that all donors in the region have a convenient option for blood testing.
+Currently, the milk bank contracts with Quest Diagnostics, Lab Corp, and CORE to ensure that all donors in the region have a convenient option for blood testing.
 Blood work is repeated in six months if an approved donor wishes to continue donation.

 The milk bank’s screeners stay in close contact with donors throughout the time that they donate.
 Donors are given instructions regarding pumping hygiene, storage, and when to contact us (new medication, illness, etc.).

+Given the fragility of the population served by milk banks, extra precautions are taken to ensure safety.
 The most common reasons for deferment are medication and supplement use.
 Anti-hypertensives are prohibited and are a common reason for deferment for donors with babies in the NICU.
 Certain anti-depressants and other medications, both prescription and OTC, are compatible with donation.
 Thyroid medication is generally acceptable.
 The milk bank maintains an updated list of acceptable medications.

 The importance of donor practices: know your milk bank